hossamkhader/CSC-519/README.md

  * How to automatically configure a build environment for given build job specification.
  * VMs have to be built with enough memory capable of building jobs in the spec file
  * How to take in command line arguments in JS and use them throughout the program
+ * How different environments can raise new issues for our pipeline.

 ### What We Didn't Get To
  * Specifying the build version numbers for each build